Program Series I

 #402 The Secrets of an Efficient High-Growth Career Practice: How to Leverage Technology to Grow Your Business

 As your career services practice grows, administrative headaches grow right along with it.
 Good news!
 There are many tools, apps, and products for small business owners that can have a profound effect on your sanity and your freedom!
-Embracing technology allows you to crate space for new clients, more revenue, and (surprisingly!) more free time.
+Embracing technology allows you to create space for new clients, more revenue, and (surprisingly!) more free time.
 The workshop, led by the award-winning author and CEO of The Career Strategy Group, will prepare overburdened small business owners to tackle technology challenges in their business, especially those that may be stifling growth.

 Laura Labovich, The Career Strategy Group

-#403 Helping Clients Develop Career Concern with Motivational Interviewing and Career Narratives
+#403 Helping Clients Develop Career Concern With Motivational Interviewing and Career Narratives

 Often counselors encounter clients that demonstrate low career concern.
 In this presentation, participants will learn about the application of Motivational Interviewing (MI) to target developing career concern with clients.
 Additionally, participants will review case studies and see demonstrations of specific aspects of MI used with client's narratives.